wilcoxen-courses/e110-github/README.md

 steps.
 Don't do everything at once: the point is to see how successive revisions are logged and tracked.

-1. There are four broad questions in the file.
-The first is about PAI 724.
+1. There are five broad questions in the file.
+The first is about where you're from.
 Please edit it and replace the placeholder string `?response?` with `yes` or `no`.
 Be sure to remove the question
 marks: they are just there to indicate the text you're supposed to replace.